 All this, with the overall objective to grow society's potential to build these machines for the generation of a steady load of electrical power to the grid, without emissions or meltdowns.

-The promise is large, the road will be long, read more in the sections below.
+The promise is large, the road will be long.
+You can read more about fusion, the current development activities and my role in it here.